xvik/dropwizard-guicey/src/doc/docs/guide/guice/module-analysis.md

 Guicey will detect `MyResource` as jersey resource and `MyManaged` as managed extension.

 !!! tip
-    Extensions annotated with `@InvisibleForScanner` are not recognized, like in [clsspath scanner](../scan.md).
+    Extensions annotated with `@InvisibleForScanner` are not recognized, like in [classpath scanner](../scan.md).
     But note that annotated extensions *should not be registered manually*!
-Because it will lead to default extension binding registration by guicey, which will most likley conflict with existing binding (as a workaround `@LazyBinding` annotation may be used).
+Because it will lead to default extension binding registration by guicey, which will most likely conflict with existing binding (as a workaround `@LazyBinding` annotation may be used).

     Alternatively, you can simply qualify bean and it would not be recognized as extension.